oppia/oppia-web-developer-docs/Coding-style-guide.md

 - Strings should use single quotes (`'`) throughout Python and JavaScript.
 - Prefer having comments on their own line (above the code that's being commented on), as opposed to next to a line.
 The exception is when you need to disable a pylint warning for a specific line.
 - The last character in each file should be a newline.
 (If you're using Sublime, you can enforce this locally by adding `"ensure_newline_at_eof_on_save": true` to your user preferences file.)
 - Avoid introducing `TODO (#XYZ): ...` comments in the files and instead try to do things correctly the first time.
 If you are going to add a TODO comment in any file then there needs to be (at minimum) a full comment and justification explaining what has been tried and what the issue is.
+The TODo should also reference an issue created on GitHub for thracking the problem.

 ## Python
 - Prefer `xrange` to `range`, so as not to hold the entire range in memory unnecessarily.